 Przemyslaw Lechowski – Organizing Manager

 Commenced learning to play the piano in the age of five, initially working with Zdzislaw Tanewski, subsequently with Adam Podrez.
-Has graduated from the Karol Szymanowski Academy of Music in Katowice in piano class of Prof. Czeslaw Stanczyk and chamber music class of Prof. Maria Szwajger-Kulakowska, then has mastered his piano skills within the postgraduate piano studies with Prof. Alicja Paleta-Bugaj at the Frederic Chopin Academy of Music in Warsaw.
+Has graduated from the Karol Szymanowski Academy of Music in Katowice in piano class of Prof. Czeslaw Stanczyk and chamber music class of Prof. Maria Szwajger-Kulakowska.
+Afterwards has mastered his piano skills within postgraduate piano studies with Prof. Alicja Paleta-Bugaj at the Frederic Chopin Academy of Music in Warsaw.

 In 2013 received the highest honorary title, accessible for foreigners in Russia – Visiting Professor in the field of instrumental performance of the National Research Tomsk State University.